 Project effects associated with safety and security (emergency access); aesthetics and visual quality; hazardous materials and wastes; parks, recreation, and school district play areas; and disturbance or destruction of cultural resources were determined to have adverse effects on populations, including minority populations and low-income populations, which were addressed through mitigation.
-For these resource topics, the proposed mitigation would be applied equally to minority populations and low-income populations and the general population as a whole, and was responsive to the concerns raised during the environmental justice engagement process.
+For these resource topics, the proposed mitigation will be applied equally to minority populations and low-income populations and the general population as a whole, and was responsive to the concerns raised during the environmental justice engagement process.

-Emergency Access (Construction)
+Emergency Access (Permanent Construction Effects)

 Construction of either the East Brisbane LMF under Alternative A or the West Brisbane LMF under Alternative B would require relocation of the Tunnel Avenue overpass and extension of Lagoon Road.
-The relocation of the Tunnel Avenue overpass would include relocating the southern terminus of Tunnel Avenue from the intersection of Bayshore Boulevard/Old County

-Road to Bayshore Boulevard/Valley Drive, which is the primary vehicle access to and from the Brisbane Fire Station, at 3445 Bayshore Boulevard.
+The relocation of the Tunnel Avenue overpass would include relocating the southern terminus of Tunnel Avenue from the intersection of Bayshore Boulevard/Old County Road to Bayshore Boulevard/Valley Drive, which is the primary vehicle access to and from the Brisbane Fire Station, at 3445 Bayshore Boulevard.

-Under Alternative A, the Brisbane Fire Station would be relocated approximately 600 feet to the south of the existing fire station, with two driveways connecting to Bayshore Boulevard, providing full access to Bayshore Boulevard equivalent to the existing level of access.
-Accordingly, there would be no adverse effect on emergency access and response under Alternative A.
+Under Alternative A, the existing Brisbane Fire Station would be relocated approximately 800 feet to the south of the existing fire station, with two driveways connecting to Bayshore Boulevard, providing full access to Bayshore Boulevard equivalent to the existing level of access.
+Accordingly, relocation of the Brisbane Fire Station would have no adverse effect on emergency access and response under Alternative A and there would be no need for mitigation.

-Under Alternative B, the Brisbane Fire Station would be relocated approximately 150 feet to the south of the existing fire station, with a single driveway for the relocated fire station connecting to Bayshore Boulevard via the existing station's secondary driveway.
-Fire trucks exiting the relocated fire station would only be able to turn northbound onto Bayshore Boulevard.
-To reach destinations to the south of the existing fire station, fire trucks would have to make a U-turn at the signalized Bayshore Boulevard/Valley Drive intersection.
-During congested conditions, fire trucks required to make this U-turn would experience additional delays compared to existing conditions.
+Under Alternative B, the Relocated Brisbane Fire Station would be approximately 150 feet south of the existing fire station, with access via the new Tunnel Avenue/Bayshore Boulevard intersection, which would allow turns to both northbound and southbound Bayshore Boulevard, and a secondary driveway would connect the Relocated Brisbane Fire Station to Bayshore Boulevard via the existing station's secondary driveway.
+Fire trucks exiting the Relocated Brisbane Fire Station secondary driveway would only be able to turn northbound onto Bayshore Boulevard.
+During congested conditions, fire trucks using the southern driveway would experience additional delays compared to existing conditions.
 The Authority would implement SS-MM#2: Modify Drive Access Control for Relocated Brisbane Fire Station, to maintain existing emergency response times for the Brisbane Fire Department.
-With implementation of this mitigation measure the relocation of the fire station under Alternative B would not affect emergency access and would therefore not adversely affect minority populations and low-income populations.
+With this mitigation measure, the relocation of the fire station under Alternative B would not affect emergency access and would therefore not adversely affect minority populations and low-income populations.